 Sucrose is another such molecule.
 Derived from sugar cane, beets, and corn, by the eighth century BCE in India, the human species discovered how it could be used for medical purposes as an Ayurvedic laxative and diuretic and to increase the production of breast milk in order to support children’s survival through infancy.[ii]

-Theobromine, the feel-good plant molecule in chocolate, was once confined to ritual uses for the Mayan peoples in Mesoamerica around 500 CE, but Spanish conquests around the sixteenth century CE brought to Europe, where it was used as both a medicine and as, eventually, a highly sweetened treat.[iii]
+Theobromine, the feel-good plant molecule in chocolate, was once confined to ritual uses for the Mayan peoples in Mesoamerica around 500 CE, but Spanish conquests around the sixteenth century CE brought it to Europe, where it was used as both a medicine and as, eventually, a highly sweetened treat.[iii]

 Tobacco-based nicotine, a molecule used by Indigenous populations throughout North America, was also adopted by Spanish colonizers.
 It wasn’t only a cash crop facilitated by the US slave trade from the seventeenth century onwards but was known as a means to cure a common cold as well as rid whole cities of communal infections such as cholera, whether or not it was actually effective.[iv]